trust-mfn-berlin/animals-as-objects/vault/story.stellers-sea-cow.md

 The first hunting expedition spent the winter of 1743/44 on Bering Island.
 By 1763, more fur hunters had made landfall on the island, where they mainly survived on cured sea cow meat.
 According to reports, the last specimen was probably killed on Bering Island in 1768.
 Numerous other species in the North Atlantic and Indian Ocean that had lived on islands at the periphery of early modern [[shipping routes|theme.logistical-metabolisms]] met a fate similar to that of the sea cow: they were hunted for trade, killed for food, and soon driven to extinction by humans.

 The sea cow remains that could not be utilised stayed where they were and were rediscovered in the late 18th century, this time as exciting natural history finds.
 The hunt for the fossils of prehistoric lifeforms was now joined by the hunt for animals that had recently been driven to extinction by humans, for which the term ‘subfossils’ gained currency around 1860.
-The history of science scholar Irina Podgorny has examined this history of reutilisation.[^6] She shows how the remains of hunting and trade became collection items that were intensely coveted on the natural history market.
+Historian of science Irina Podgorny has examined this history of reutilisation.[^6] She shows how the remains of hunting and trade became collection items that were intensely coveted on the natural history market.
 For science, as we read in Podgorny, waste advanced to a new source of (natural) history.

 ## Reconstructing Extermination